Labrador Iron Mines

 In March 2012, the Minister of Environment and Conservation the Gov't of Newfoundland and Labrador informed LIM that, in accordance with the Environmental Protection Act, the Houston 1 and 2 Deposits Mining Project, including the haul road and railway siding, was released from further environmental assessment, subject to a number of conditions.

-In February 2013, the Company filed registration documents with the Government of Newfoundland and Labrador and with the Federal Canadian Environmental Assessment Agency (CEAA) for the second phase of development of the Houston #1 and #2 deposits, which includes the construction of a wet process plant incorporating crushing, screening, washing and magnetic separation.
-This plant will be capable of upgrading lower grade ore (50% to 59% Fe) into saleable sinter and lump products.
+In February 2013, the Company filed registration documents with the Government of Newfoundland and Labrador and with the Federal Canadian Environmental Assessment Agency (CEAA) for the second phase of development of the Houston #1 and #2 deposits, which included the construction of a wet process plant incorporating crushing, screening, washing and magnetic separation.

 In April 2013, CEAA notified LIM that a Federal Environmental Assessment was not required and in May, the Minister of Environment and Conservation for Newfoundland and Labrador released this second phase of the Houston Project from the provincial environmental assessment process, subject to conditions.
-This environmental release of the second phase of the Houston Project will allow LIM to complete the applications for permits and regulatory approvals required for the construction of the wet processing plant for the Houston Project.
+This environmental release of the second phase of the Houston Project will allow LIM to complete the applications for permits and regulatory approvals required for the development of the Houston Project.

 The Houston deposit is stratigraphically and structurally controlled, consisting of hard and friable banded blue and red hematite that locally becomes massive.
 The texture of the high grade mineralization varies from massive compact to fragmental/broken layers of steel grey to red ochre color.
 The unconsolidated layers can become very friable to sandy in texture, a feature commonly found throughout the Houston deposit.